merely-useful/py-rse/index.md

 ## Creating a Python Package {#packaging-package}

-A package consists of one or more Python source files in a specific directory structure combined with installation instructions for the computer.
+A package consists of one or more Python source files\index{Python package!structure}
+in a specific directory structure combined with installation instructions for the computer.
 Python packages can come from various sources: